benthic-bruvs-field-manual/Benthic-BRUVs-field-manual.github.io/pages/04-field-logistics.md

 Figure 2: Methods to safely deploy and retrieve BRUVs from different size vessels using different equipment.
 A: deploying a stereo-BRUV using an A-frame and pulley at the vessel’s stern; B: deploying a stereo-BRUV with weights and a light from the side of a vessel; C: deploying light-weight stereo-BRUV from a small rigid inflatable (see Supp.
 2); D: using a ‘pot winch’ and ‘pot tipper’ to quickly retrieve stereo-BRUVs in deep water; E: retrieving a stereo-BRUV using a davit arm from the side of a vessel; F: retrieving stereo-BRUVs by hand using an repurposed anchor hauler in the Philippines.

-# Supp.
-2 Stereo-BRUV Design Variations
+# Supp 2: Stereo-BRUV Design Variations

 ![alt_text](images/figures/supp2fig1.jpg "image_tooltip")